makrai/notes/frege892-sinn-bedeut.md

 truth value.
 Similar considerations apply to expressions such as `know,` `discover,` `it is known that.`

 By means of a subordinate causal clause and the associated main clause we express several thoughts, which however do not correspond separately to the original clauses.
-In the sentence: `Because ice is less dense than water, it floats on water' we have
+In the sentence: _Because ice is less dense than water, it floats on water_ we have
-(1)
-(2)
-(3)

-Ice is less dense than water;
+(1) Ice is less dense than water;

-If anything is less dense than water, it floats on water;
+(2) If anything is less dense than water, it floats on water;

-Ice floats on water.
+(3) Ice floats on water.

 The third thought, however, need not be explicitly introduced, since it is